CastleLab/COMP5111-Spring2023-Student-Assignments/README.md

 ## Assignment 1 Submission

 - You are required to submit your assignment to [CANVAS](https://canvas.ust.hk/courses/47981/assignments).
-- Please put all your code, screenshot, readme and etc. into a single folder and compress it to `comp5111asg01.zip`
+- Please put all your code, screenshot, readme and so on into a single folder and compress it to `comp5111asg01.zip`

 The recommended folder structure is: